chrispymm/virtuouscrm/README.md

 **N.B.
 Do Not paste your refresh token directly into the initializer file.
 This token should never be committed to Version Control.**

-The recommended way to do this would be to use Rails secrets.yml.
+The recommended way to do this would be to use Rails encrypted credentials.
 Or you can make it available via an ENV variable.

-e.g. in `config/secrets.yml`
+e.g. in `config/credentials.yml`
 ```
 development
   virtuous_refresh_token: xxxx... your refresh string here ...xxx